Tom Melhuish 7 min read

 Your business broadband package

-Business broadband deals are typically advertised with a range of speeds, with the monthly cost increasing with the chosen speed.
+Business broadband deals are typically advertised with a range of speeds, with the monthly business broadband costs increasing with the chosen speed.

 Often, the simplest way to get more speed is to upgrade your current broadband package to a higher speed tier.